Data sovereignty vs data residency.

 Data residency refers to the physical location of where data is stored and is an important term for commercial and taxation purposes.

 Data sovereignty refers to the jurisdictional control or legal authority that can be asserted over data because it’s physical location is within jurisdictional boundaries.
 Data sovereignty is an important term for regulatory and data security purposes.

 Macquarie Government and data sovereignty.

-200+ Australian Government cleared NV1 cloud specialists providing local support and protection.
+200+ Australian engineers security cleared to government standards providing local support and protection.

 Our data centres.